cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 - Java runtime (on CDAP and Hadoop nodes)
 - Node.js runtime (on CDAP nodes)
 - Hadoop, HBase (and possibly Hive) environment to run against
+- CDAP nodes require Hadoop and HBase client installation and configuration.
+  **Note:** No Hadoop services need to be running.

 Java Runtime
 ++++++++++++